padrinobook/padrinobook/01-introduction.md

 popular operating systems in common usage:

-- [Windows](http://windows.microsoft.com/ "Windows"): This commercial operating system is installed on a huge range of computers.
-Much software and games are available for this operation system.
+- [Windows](http://windows.microsoft.com/ "Windows"): This commercial operating system is installed by default on a huge range of computers.
+A wide range of software and games are available for Windows.
-  Updates comes regularly, and everything is mostly intuitive.
-One big problem of Windows is its mouse affinity: There are shortcuts and handy tips available.
+  Updates come regularly, and everything is mostly intuitive.
+One big problem of Windows is it's mouse affinity, there are however shortcuts and handy tips available.
 It is good for development, but lacks some comfort and design issues (you may not know, when you haven't worked with Linux).
 - [Unix/Linux](http://en.wikipedia.org/wiki/Linux "Unix/Linux"): Highly configurable, and has many
   Open Source Tools.
 If you come from the Windows world, your brain will burn like hell because everything is different.
 The program calls are different, you can install new software via